Curriculum Overview

 We offer over 20 Level 3 subjects including: A level, BTEC and RSL qualifications.
 In addition, students can opt to complete additional qualifications through our enrichment progamme.
 This currently includes : Extended Project Qualification, AS Core Maths, AS Psychology, AS French and Spanish.
 Further details can be found in the sixth form section of the website.

-The A level curriculum offer is reviewed each year and the school may need to remove qualifications from offer that are not viable due to low student uptake.
-The decision to remove subjects from the curriculum offer will be made as early as possible in the Spring Term following the sixth form application deadline.
+The GCSE and A level curriculum offer is reviewed each year and the school may need to remove qualifications from offer that are not viable due to low student uptake.
+The decision to remove subjects from the curriculum offer will be made as early as possible in the Options Process in Year 9 and Sixth Form Admissions Process in Year 11.